Didziokas/BounTI/README.md

 ### Requirements

-The code was tested on python=3.7;3.8;3.9;3.10 with the following packaged:
+The code was tested on python=3.7;3.8;3.9;3.10 with the following packages:
 - numpy, scipy, scikit-image, nibabel, tifffile

 Avizo/Amira addon and Windows Standalone Executable do not required these to be installed.